 Much of the research has been inconclusive about homeopathic remedies.
 Speaking to families who have tried these natural treatments, they believe that they had a positive effect on their baby.
 Medicine will always have a place and you should seek advice of a healthcare practitioner when you are concerned about your baby.
 Homeopathy can offer an alternative for families who are looking for something more gentle on their baby’s gut.

-If you are struggling with a baby with colic symptom, I offer virtual colic consultations to discuss your baby’s colic, advise on colic and available remedies both natural and traditional.
-For more information, click here https://colicsos.com/say-goodbye-to-your-colic-baby/
+If you are struggling with a baby with colic symptoms, I offer virtual colic consultations to discuss your baby’s colic, advise on colic and available remedies both natural and traditional.
+For more information, click here https://colicsos.com/colic-services/